ganeti/ganeti/man/hspace.rst

   Like the above but for disk.

 TSPEC
-  If the tiered allocation mode has been enabled, this parameter holds the pairs of specifications and counts of instances that can be created in this mode.
+  This parameter holds the pairs of specifications and counts of instances that can be created in the *tiered allocation* mode.
 The value of the key is a space-separated list of values; each value is of the form *memory,disk,vcpu=count* where the memory, disk and vcpu are the values for the current spec, and count is how many instances of this spec can be created.
-A complete value for this variable could be: **4096,102400,2=225 2560,102400,2=20 512,102400,2=21**.
+A complete value for this variable could be:
+  **4096,102400,2=225 2560,102400,2=20 512,102400,2=21**.

 KM_USED_CPU, KM_USED_NPU, KM_USED_MEM, KM_USED_DSK
   These represents the metrics of used resources at the start of the